psychopy/workshops/source/3days/buildingBetter.rst

 *Exercises*
 `````````````````````````````````````````

 Let's practice counterbalancing in different ways using the counterbalancing exercises in the demo folder.
+In "excercise 1" you will find a non efficient counterbalanced design.
+We want to improve this in 2 phases.

-1. Turn this inefficient design into a randomised block design.
+1. Turn this inefficient design into a randomised block design. (the cat and dog images are presented in blocks, but in a random order)
 2. Then turn this into a counterbalanced design.
 So that group A see cats first and group B see dogs first.
+(You should be able to input group in the GUI at the start)

 When you are finished, come back to the main session, if you run into any error messages please share them (on slack) and we can discuss them.